Reformulation of the stable Adams conjecture: -completions and rigid etale homotopy types

 \begin{prop} Equip $W(k)$ with an embedding into $\bC$.
 As shown in \cite{F82}, for simplicial schemes $X_{W(k)}$ over $W(k)$ which satisfy the etale cohomological base change isomorphisms of (\ref{eqn:base-change}), base change determines homotopy equivalences

 These equivalences are natural with respect to maps $X_{W(k)} \to Y_{W(k)}$ defined over $\Spec W(k)$. \end{prop}

 .1in

-One immediate consequence of Proposition \ref{prop:comparison} and the K\"unneth Theorem for singular cohomology with $\bZ/\ell$-coefficients is the following assertion concerning the behavior of $(-)^\wedge$ with respect to products of simplicial varieties.
+One immediate consequence of Propositions \ref{prop:holim} and \ref{prop:comparison} is the following assertion concerning the behavior of $(-)^\wedge$ with respect to products of simplicial varieties.
 This property enables us to conclude that applying $(-)^\wedge$ to certain $\cF$-objects of simplicial schemes yields $\cF$-spaces which are special.